TiddlyWiki/cooker/README.md

 Tiddler processing
 ------------------

-The `tiddler` marker can be used to text or JavaScript tiddlers:
+The `tiddler` marker can be used to insert text or JavaScript tiddlers:

 	tiddler:TiddlerName.[js|tiddler] {optional attributes}